Recertification - Updated May 2021

 Download the Candidate Handbook for complete details on the recertification requirements, including:

-You can access the recertification application at www.castleworldwide.com/clp.
+You can access the recertification application at http://www.scantronassessment.com/clp/.
 Find Recertification Instructions and pointers for completing the CLP Recertification Application here.
 Ensure you include the required details for each activity you submit.
 Requirements are outlined in the Candidate Handbook.

 Candidates may access and submit the online recertification application up to one year prior to their renewal date.
 Please note that no paper applications will be accepted.
 You must submit your recertification application and payment using the online application.

-If you have questions regarding recertification, please contact Cynthia Allen, Certification Manager, at firstname.lastname@example.org.
+If you have questions regarding recertification, please contact CLP at email@example.com.

 The CLP Board of Governors has determined, after considering a large scope of issues that face licensing professionals and the frequency at which information is updated and expanded, that the CLP credential will be recognized for a period of three (3) years from the last day of the month in which certification was earned.
 If certification is not renewed, it expires the last day of the month, three (3) years after certification was initially earned.
-For example, if a candidate took and passed the CLP exam on April 15, 2016, they are required to renew their credential by April 30, 2019 before it expires.
+For example, if a candidate took and passed the CLP exam on April 15, 2020, the credential must be renewed by April 30, 2023 in order to keep it active.

-CLP, Inc. will send you specific instructions, dates, and criteria for recertification after you become certified, however it is your responsibility to submit documentation of your CE points by the deadlines outlined above.
+CLP, Inc. will send you specific instructions, dates, and criteria for recertification after you become certified; however, it is your responsibility to submit documentation of your continuing professional development credits by the deadlines outlined above.
 There are no exceptions to the deadline for renewal based on failure to receive renewal application materials.
 It is also your responsibility to update your profile and contact information with the CLP.